AmariahAK/wisdom-drop/README.md

 # Realistic Wisdom of the day (August 20 2025)
 >“In the middle of every difficulty lies opportunity.”
 — Albert Einstein

+# Life Wisdom of the day (August 21 2025)
+>“The future belongs to those who believe in the beauty of their dreams.”
+– Eleanor Roosevelt